BruceTree1017/BRUCEA_ProjectPortfolio/README.md

 ### Undergraduate
 Attended Lawrence University in Appleton, Wisconsin
 - Graduated *summa cum laude* in course with a 3.986 cumulative GPA
-- Acieved a Bachelor of Arts in June, 2023
+- Achieved a Bachelor of Arts in June, 2023
 - Major in Biology, Minor in Statistics and Data Science

 # Repository Projects Overview